MosheGroot/MosheGroot/README.md

 ## About me
 Welcome to my GitHub profile.
 My name is Pavel and I am a student of School 21 (Ecole 42 in Paris).
 I'm interested in software programming, algorithms, optimizations, mathematics and deep learning.

-Below you can find my social networks, CV, and old or current projects.
+I've included my social networks, CV, and old or current projects.

-## Me in other networks
+## Me in other socials

 [![Telegram contact][telegram_badge]][telegram_link]
 [![Linkedin profile][linkedin_badge]][linkedin_link]